shaoju/italkidesign/_posts/2021-03-29-dont-show-me-the-design.md

 Are we really aligned?

 As a presenter, are you really presenting the design in the proper way?
 If your audience is not asking questions, are they really not having any questions, or they simply don’t know what questions to ask?

 As an audience, have you really understood the full picture?
-Are you really not having any more questions or simply you don’t want yourself look stupid by asking “stupid” questions?
+Are you really not having any more questions or simply you don’t want yourself to look stupid by asking “stupid” questions?

 > Design doesn’t matter, solving the problems matters.